0fficialAnkit/Reduce-pdf-size/README.md

 ## Important Deployment Notes

-- GitHub Pages cannot run this Flask backend; it only hosts static files.
-GitHub can store the source code, while a service such as Render can run the Flask app.
 - A production server should run `gunicorn app:app` instead of Flask's development server.
 - The deployed environment must have Ghostscript installed as a system package as well as the Python packages in `requirements.txt`.
 - The current folders use local disk storage.
 Uploaded and compressed files are temporary and may disappear when a hosting service restarts or redeploys.